vutuv/vutuv/README.md

 Make sure that your database configuration in `config/dev.exs` is correct.

+# Database

+This vutuv version runs on an old MySQL version (5.7).
+In case you develop it on a mac OS X system you want to install it with brew. `brew install mysql@5.7` (and read the message from the brew installer).

 ## Create your secret config

 In order to compile your application, You'll need to create a `secret.config` file.